How Traces creates sealed, verifiable process proof

 How verification works

-Trace verification confirms that the sealed record contains exactly the events it claims, in the order recorded, with no modifications after sealing.
+Trace verification confirms that the sealed record contains exactly the items (events, documents, attestations) it claims, in the order recorded, with no modifications after sealing.

-The critical guarantee: The sealed trace proves the complete sequence of events.
-Removing or inserting an event would change the composite hash, making the proof invalid.
+The critical guarantee: The sealed trace proves the complete sequence of items, events, documents, and attestations.
+Removing or inserting any item would change the composite hash, making the proof invalid.
 This is the strongest form of process integrity proof.

 Compliance mapping